Xingtai: History

-Geography and climate
+Geography

 Xingtai has a continental, monsoon-influenced semi-arid climate (Köppen BSk).
 It has hot, humid summers due to the East Asian monsoon, and generally cold, windy, very dry winters that reflect the influence of the vast Siberian anticyclone; fall is similar to spring both in temperature and lack of rainfall.
 In the spring, there are large sandstorms blowing in from the Mongolian steppe, accompanied by rapidly warming, but generally dry, conditions.
 The annual rainfall, more than half of which falls in July and August alone, is highly variable and not reliable.
 In the city itself, this amount has averaged to a mere 496.5 mm per annum.During the year, temperatures typically vary between -6°C and 32°C, rarely falling below -10°C or above 37°C.